dalesgit/logseq-sd/pages/SD training Feb 13.md

 	  12:57:36 From shea watts he/him/his To Everyone:
 	  	Linda has engaged me in this way, and I found it very helpful.
 Learning to talk to parts of myself helped with my own self-estrangement.
 	- Bonnie White: self therapy
+- LS: does this with herself. e.g. when she is hurt, or ... let the Self tend to it.